The Wonderful World of Bamboo

 How fast does Bamboo grow?

-Blink and you miss it!
-Well not quite.
-Though Bamboo is the fastest growing plant in the world.
-There are mixed opinions on exactly how much it can grow in a single day, so best to turn to the good old Guiness book of world records!
+Blink, and you miss it!
+Well, not quite.
+However, Bamboo is the fastest-growing plant in the world.
+There are mixed opinions on exactly how much it can grow in a single day, so it is best to turn to the good old Guinness Book of World Records!
 The record celebrates a nippy little species that can grow up to 35 inches per day.
-Move over Jack and the beanstalk, more like Jack and the Bamboo stalk… No?
-Never mind.
-An average plant can grow from 3-4 feet a day making organic bamboo a wonderfully sustainable resource that comes with heaps of natural benefits.
-More on those shortly, though first…
+Move over Jack and the Beanstalk, which is more like Jack and the Bamboo Stalk.
+An average plant can grow from 3-4 feet a day, making organic bamboo a wonderfully sustainable resource with heaps of natural benefits.

 How is Bamboo turned into a homeware and why is it so popular?